Human Clinical Trial For Cannabis And Cancer is Happening!

 Patients will repeat the process for three cycles in total, which gives each vial 12 days of testing.

 First Dosing Information For Cannabis and Cancer

-Results from this study will serve to confirm anecdotal evidence on the effectiveness of cannabis in treating cancer-related symptoms.
-Just as importantly, oncologists will have dosage information for prescribing cannabis to their cancer patients.
+We will have the knowledge to confirm anecdotal evidence on the effectiveness of cannabis in treating cancer-related symptoms as a result of this study.
+And, just as importantly, oncologists will have dosage information for prescribing cannabis to their cancer patients.

-Dr. Hawley believes that the study will reveal the superior ratio in treating cancer related symptoms: high THC, high CBD, or 1:1.
-She was quick to add that, “While the results of this study will allow us to identify which symptoms respond to which types of cannabinoids, additional research will be needed to understand with more precision the most effective dosage required for each symptom, depending on their severity.”
+Thankfully, Dr. Hawley believes that the study will reveal the superior ratio in treating cancer related symptoms: high THC, high CBD, or 1:1.
+She was quick to add that because “the results of this study will allow us to identify which symptoms respond to which types of cannabinoids, additional research will be needed to understand with more precision the most effective dosage required for each symptom, depending on their severity.”

 Leaving Out The Sickest Patients

 This is big!
-We hope that this study will pave way for even larger human trials so that the use of cannabis oil in treating cancer symptoms can be streamlined and made available for all patients across Canada.
+We hope this study will pave the way for even larger human trials.
+If it does, the use of cannabis oil in treating cancer symptoms can finally be streamlined and then be made available for all patients across Canada.